braph-software/BRAPH-2/tutorials/developers/dev_subject/readme.md

 <a id="Exporter-to-XLSXLSX-ExporterGroupSubjectCONXLS"></a>
 ### Exporter to XLS/XLSX (ExporterGroupSubjectCON_XLS)  [⬆](#Table-of-Contents)

-In this section we will show how to implement in detail `ExporterGroupSubjectCON_XLS`.
+In this section, you will see how to implement in detail `ExporterGroupSubjectCON_XLS` modifying `ExporterGroupSubjectCON_TXT`.
 The data should be stored in the folder 'Group1' and 'Group2', and the file format is '.txt'.

-> **Code 16.** **ExporterGroupSubjectCON_XLS element header.**
+> **Code 21.** **ExporterGroupSubjectCON_XLS element header.**
-> 		The `header` section of the generator code for "_ExporterGroupSubjectCON_XLS.gen.m" provides the general information about the `Exporter` element.
-This code modifies Code 13.
+> 		The `header` section of the generator code in "_ExporterGroupSubjectCON_XLS.gen.m" provides the general information about the `Exporter` element.
+This code modifies Code 17.
 > ````matlab
 > %% ¡header!
 > ExporterGroupSubjectCON_XLS < Exporter (ex, exporter of CON subject group in XLSX) exports a group of subjects with connectivity data to a series of XLSX file.